projecthyee/globalviolence/p8105_fp_report.md

     ## `summarise()` has grouped output by 'country'.
 You can override using the
     ## `.groups` argument.

+For the economic determinants, all the datasets had years organized as different columns, where each column represented values for that specific year.
+Therefore, pivot_longer() was applied to pivot years and their respective values into two columns.

+For rates of all social determinants, we filtered and chose the data to be rates per 100,000 people since it allows standardization for comparability by adjusting for differences in population size.

+The countrycode() function from the countrycode package was also implemented in order to standardize the country names of each dataset since some of the country names were represented inconsistently across datasets.
+For example, South Korea was represented as “Korea (Republic of)” and “Korea, Rep.”

 ### Merge Datasets

 ``` r